 This session was so much fun!
 I think I can speak for everyone in the room that Roxi Bahar Hewertson kept us on our toes and made us better listeners in the process.
 During this time, I really had to step out of my comfort zone and walk up to strangers and ask if they wanted to be partners in the different exercises.
 This is something I am not used to.
 However, I went feet first and met some pretty awesome people along the way!
 I was even matched with a broker and was able to ask her some questions I had on my “questions to ask later” list.
 If anyone has the opportunity to listen to Roxi Bahar Hewertson speak, I would highly recommend it!

 The Innovation Stations were informative sessions that I thought were very exciting.
 Every industry vendor approached solutions for K-12 in different ways and as a marketer, I love their creativity behind it all.
-Some had slides with eye-catching facts numbers attached to it, while others were more on the anecdotal side.
+Some had slides with eye-catching facts numbers attached to it, while others were more on the anecdotal side how to find the best digital marketing company in las vegas.
 Either way, these industry representatives knew exactly what they were talking about.
 I caught myself thinking “Wow, I need these chicken nuggets in my life.
 I need to get these in my home ASAP.”
 I was convinced that these chicken nuggets are for me!
 I have a new admiration for my fellow industry representatives and learned more about how we can serve districts in every 20 minute round.

 I look forward to my next SNA event, as there is still so much to learn!
 However, I am hopeful that very soon I won’t be writing down question marks beside industry terms I don’t know, but instead be able to talk with confidence among the other industry professionals.